splunk/conf19-sdc-workshop/README.md

 - Visit Splunk Investigate at https://si.scp.splunk.com to:
   - Add/connect your data through pipelines and wizards.
   - Search (with SPL2), analyze, investigate, and share your data with Workbooks.
-  - Visualize your data with Dashboards.
-These are new and distinct from the Splunk Enterprise dashboards that you might already be familiar with.
+  - Visualize your data with dashboards, which are new and distinct from the Splunk Enterprise dashboards that you might already be familiar with.
 - **You only need to set up a pipeline once for a given module/dataset.**
-- Most tutorials and examples will direct you to create a data pipeline, but you won't need to perform this step if you're comfortable with a new dataset flowing into the index via the pipeline you've already activated.
+  Most tutorials and examples will direct you to create a data pipeline, but you won't need to perform this step if you're comfortable with a new dataset flowing into the index via the pipeline you've already activated.

 ## Challenge yourself!